 The only organization dedicated solely to helping state boards advance equity and excellence in public education.

 The communications intern will work closely with NASBE’s communications director to support NASBE’s media relations, dissemination and member outreach efforts, online presence, and social media strategy.
-They may also occasionally support NASBE’s editorial director in producing NASBE’s popular policy briefs and issues of the award-winning journal, The State Education Standard.
+They may also occasionally support NASBE’s editorial director in producing NASBE’s popular policy briefs and issues of the award-winning journal, the State Education Standard.

-This position is a part-time, paid opportunity that requires a weekly commitment of 15-20 hours.
+This position is a part-time, paid opportunity that requires a weekly commitment of at least 10 hours.
 The ideal candidate should have some experience in public relations, nonprofit communications, or social media; be a solid, persuasive writer; be detail-oriented; a good researcher; and have a strong interest in public education.
 The responsibilities of this position can be performed remotely, with a flexible schedule, but in-person working hours at NASBE’s office in Alexandria, VA (if desired) can be accommodated.

 Responsibilities